Environment Variables

 - Open a terminal or command prompt and run:

-- If the version is displayed, OpenSSL is installed correctly.
+openssl version - If the version is displayed, OpenSSL is installed correctly.

 - Open a terminal or command prompt and run: